Lokesh5141/FIFA-Clustering/README.md

 - plotly
 - yellowbrick

-These are all listed in the requirements.txt file.
+### These are all listed in the requirements.txt file.
 Install them using:

-bash
-Copy
-Edit
 pip install -r requirements.txt

 ## Contributing